Frama-PLC - Check List

 Notes:

-• the name of these assert properties has the form exclusive_OR_branch_from_step__<sfc-step-name>;
+the name of these

-• in order to ease this verification, some other properties of the C code are added.
-The verification of these properties is also performed and may fail even if they are true by construct since they give the semantic of the named transitions or Grafcet.
-The name of these properties has the form:
+;in order to ease this verification, some other properties of the C code are added.
+The verification of these properties is also performed and may fail even if they are

 E13.3 - Run-time errors

-Warns of possible run-time errors identified by the Eva plug-in of Frama-C.
+Warns of possible run-time errors identified by the Eva

-Note: the name of these properties has the form Eva: <RTE-kind>:.
+Note: the name of these properties has the form Eva: <RTE-kind>: